 Bonnie Leigh, CMP - Bonnie, a Certified Music Practitioner and performer/teacher, actively performs and teaches her gentle style of playing with the dulcimer across the northeast coast.
 Bonnie has taught at eleven dulcimer festivals in the east and has been giving lessons, teaching at festivals and performing since 1991.
 You'll find her at historical villages, libraries, clubs, meetings or doing house concerts.
 Her easy manner makes learning to play fun and relaxed.
 As a Music Practitioner Bonnie plays the dulcimer and small harp at the bedside of hospice patients.
 Bonnie's original songs of life and family can be found on her 3 recordings and 3 songbooks to accompany the recordings, all in dulcimer tab.
 Bonnie has also written 3 poem books and From My Heart to Yours - Thoughts and experiences of a Music Practitioner Intern a booklet. www.bonnieleigh.com

-Ellen Pratt - Ellen Pratt has been playing dulcimer for over 16 years.
+Ellen Pratt - Ellen Pratt has been playing dulcimer since 1999.
 She began writing her own music in 2004 and has performed at numerous open mics and festivals.
 Ellen's style of playing is a mix of traditional and contemporary.
 She enjoys the hard fast strumming old time music and jam tunes with both the dulcimer and banjo but also enjoys the quieter, more contemporary chord style with fingerpicking on dulcimer.
 Ellen has taught at the DAA dulcimer festival in Albany, the Pocono Dulcimer Club Winter Dulcimer Fest, and teaches and co-coordinates Vermont's August Dulcimer Daze with George and Mary Haggerty.

 Susan Trump - Susan Trump is a singer whose gentle voice and story songs you won't forget.
 Her award-winning